lowRISC/lowrisc-site/content/docs/minion-v0.4/tag_cache.md

 The following graph shows the physical arrangement of data, tags and tag maps in a 1 GB memory.
-The tags of the 1 GB memory (nodes of the *tag table*) are located in the higher 64 MB of the address space.
+The tags of the 1 GB memory (nodes of the *tag table*) are located in the upper 64 MB of the address space.
 This area is then hidden and direct access from software is prohibited.
-The higher 128 KB of the *tag table* area is reserved for *tag map 0*, and the higher 256 bytes of the *tag map 0* space is reserved for *tag map 1*.
+The upper 128 KB of the *tag table* area is reserved for *tag map 0*, and the upper 256 bytes of the *tag map 0* space is reserved for *tag map 1*.
 For normal SoC systems, two levels of tag maps are enough to reduce the top map to around 1KB.
-Recall that only the nodes of the top map need to be reset after powering up, this significantly reduces the system initialisation delay.
+Observe that only the nodes of the top map need to be reset after powering up, this significantly reduces the system initialisation delay.
 When the software makes no use of tags, a tag cache as small as 1KB is enough to eliminate all throughput overhead related to tagged memory.